Missouri Alternative Teacher Certification

 Those who hold an out-of-state teaching certificate may qualify for certification through reciprocity in Missouri.
 Candidates must have a valid teaching certificate issued by another state and verify previous teaching experience.
 The Missouri teaching certificate issued will depend on the candidate’s experience.
 Candidates must also complete the state’s criminal background check.
 For additional information, see our teaching certificate reciprocity guide.

-- Missouri Department of Elementary and Secondary Education Guidelines for Career Education Teachers
+- Missouri Department of Elementary and Secondary Education Guidelines for Career Education Teachers: Provides information on how to become certified in career and technical education in Missouri.

 Schools with Alternative Certification Programs in Missouri